SumoLogic/sumologic-documentation/docs/api/organizations-management.md

 title: Organizations Management APIs
 sidebar_label: Organizations
 description: With the Organizations Management API, you can get the credits usage details of the child organizations.
-hide_table_of_contents: true
+hide_table_of_contents: false
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';
+import ApiIntro from '../reuse/api-intro.md';
+import ApiRoles from '../reuse/api-roles.md';

 <img src={useBaseUrl('img/icons/manage.png')} alt="icon" width="50"/>

 With the Organizations Management API, you can get the credits usage details of the child organizations.
 For more information, see [Manage Organizational Settings](/docs/manage/manage-subscription/manage-org-settings).

-import ApiIntro from '../reuse/api-intro.md';
+## Documentation

 <ApiIntro/>